redaranj/exchange-new/about.md

 We retain as little data as possible about our interactions with organizations and providers, and we prioritize keeping the information we do have safe, secure, anonymous, and free from attack.
 In some cases we will develop simple and secure records of organizations and providers in order to ensure the highest quality of service.
 In other cases, we will will retain no data at all.
 Organizations and providers can request that we retain zero data about our interactions, and we are developing secure and anonymous forms of intake and communications.
 More information about DSX’s privacy policy and approach to user security can be found [here](https://digitalsecurityexchange.org).

-We will be transparent about how we develop, fund, and maintain DSX’s processes, systems, services.
+> We will be transparent about how we develop, fund, and maintain DSX’s processes, systems, services.

 # How we vet providers <a name="vetting"></a>

-TBD
+We work only with providers who have shown a commitment to and experience working with vulnerable communities; have worked previously with our staff, Advisory Committee members, and/or other DSX providers; and who have demonstrated expertise in customized approaches to digital security.
+In addition, we require that providers have harmonious data retention policies to that of DSX [link to Privacy and Data Retention Policy] and agree to provide a minimum level of committed action and to participate in learning and feedback sessions with DSX.

 # The technology we use <a name="technology"></a>

+We believe in using technology that is free software/open source, because we can never fully verify the integrity of proprietary code -- if malware exists in open source software, we can find it.
+In addition, we believe in the participatory philosophy of free software projects, including our own, which we encourage others to contribute to, to audit, and to use.

 The DSX website is built using [Jekyll](https://jekyllrb.com/), the static website engine.
 This increases security and helps us maintain a simple site.
-All of our assets (except the DSX theme) are licensed under the XX license and are freely available for use by similar projects.
+All of our assets (except the DSX theme) are licensed under free software licenses and are freely available for use by similar projects.
 You can find our codebase on [GitHub](https://github.com/digital-security-exchange).

-Our matchmaking platform is CDR, an open-source database and incident response system originally developed by our partners at [CiviCDR](https://civicdr.org/).
+Our matchmaking platform is CiviCDR, an open-source database and incident response system originally developed by our partners at [CiviCDR](https://civicdr.org/).
 The Digital Security Exchange, in partnership with [Guardian Project](https://guardianproject.info/), is a maintainer of the CDR platform and is actively developing new features and making them freely available to like-minded projects around the world.
 If you are interested in setting up your own DSX-like project, please contact us at [info@digitalsecurityexchange.org](mailto:info@digitalsecurityexchange.org).

+You can read more about methods we employ to secure user data here.

 # How we started and how we are funded <a name="funding"></a>